PERMANENT ESTABLISHMENT IN SPAIN

 - Name of the parent company, address and registration number.

-- Passport of the director/legal representative of the parent company certified by apostille of the Hague Convention.
+- Passport of the director/legal representative of the parent company certified by an apostille of the Hague Convention.

 - Copy of the Passport and NIE number of the individual residing in Spain who will represent the parent company.